782618297/io_scene_scs/Shader-type:-dif.spec.add.env.md

-Same as [[shader type: dif.spec]] with extra texture featuring reflection used for vehicles.
+Same as [[shader type: dif.spec]]  with additional reflection pass and texture.

 ### Useful Flavor Combinations